 However, you could make an educated guess that the person who likes Dolly Parton may well like Kenny Rogers as well.
 So firstly, you need to segment target markets and treat them differently, because they are different.

 The second level is that you may know who your target audience(s) are, but how deeply do you understand them?
-What are their most common identifiable characteristics, why would they require your product or service, how are they most likely to purchase it, what will be their decision-making process, what are their key purchasing drivers?
+What are their most common identifiable characteristics?
+Why would they require your product or service?
+How are they most likely to purchase it?
+What will be their decision-making process?
+Can you identify their key purchasing drivers?

 It is probably the most common mistake businesses make in terms of their marketing.
 They just haven’t taken the time to identify and understand who their core target market is.